Blog/MCA Legal Guide

 Merchant Cash Advance

 State usury laws cap the interest rates that lenders can charge on loans.
 In many states, charging 80% or 120% APR on a loan is illegal.
-But if a transaction is not a loan — if the funder is buying an asset rather than lending money — usury laws don't apply.
-By borrowing factoring's legal framework and extending it to future revenue, MCA funders could charge effective rates that no licensed lender could legally offer.
+But if a transaction is not a loan and the funder is buying an asset rather than lending money, then usury laws don't apply.
+By borrowing factoring's legal framework and extending it to future revenue, MCA funders were and are able to charge effective rates that no licensed lender could legally offer.

 For the argument to hold up legally, three structural elements had to be present: